Godafoss Waterfall, Lake Myvatn & Namaskard

 The drive between Akureyri and Godafoss is approximately 45 minutes.
 The return drive from Namaskard to Akureyri is approximately 90 minutes.
 This tour does not operate on all calls due to the duration of the ship call being too short.

-The rocky areas around Godafoss Falls are slippery and wet with jagged volcanic edges; passengers should take care if leaving the designated paths to take pictures and and wear appropriate footwear.
+The rocky areas around Godafoss Falls are slippery and wet with jagged volcanic edges; passengers should take care if leaving the designated paths to take pictures and wear appropriate footwear.
+Guests should stay within marked footpaths at the Namaskard area.

 12 & under reduced